 Island Hall later passed in 1874 on John's death to his second son, General Robert Baumgartner, and, as the property was divided between John's surviving 10 children, the house became separated from the landed property.

-By now the Baumgartner family lived here for six generations.
+By now the Baumgartner family had lived here for six generations.
 They changed their name to Percy during the First World War, as they were heirs general to the distinguished Cambridgeshire family of Percy (among members of the family who changed their name then was General Sir Jocelyn Percy who played such a remarkable role in Albania in the 1920s in the service of King Zog).

 Island Hall remained a family home for a century and a half until the Second World War, when it was requisitioned and used by the WAAF and then by the RAF's Pathfinder Squadron.